santacml/pilim/README.md

 # Structure

-There are two main folders, [pilimit_orig](pilimit_orig) and [pilimit_lib](pilimit_lib). pilimit_orig contains the original code for the paper for reproducibility, with light documentation. pilimit_lib is the library you should use if you want to create your own pi-nets.
+There are two main folders, [pilimit_orig](pilimit_orig) and [pilimit_lib](pilimit_lib). pilimit_orig contains the original code for the paper for reproducibility, with very light documentation. pilimit_lib is the library you should use if you want to create your own pi-nets.
 Each folder has a separate readme with instructions for use.

 After writing the paper, we found the code in pilimit_orig difficult for re-use.
 Given its highly specific nature, here are many "gotcha's" that are hard to work around.
 We include this library so if someone else wants to double-check our paper or reproduce it exactly, that can be done.